nshah-11/divvy-bikesharing/cleaning_code/README.md

 After cleaning the dataset, to add additional variables:
 1. Run extract_dates.py
-2. Then run add_fields_pt in python
+2. Then run add_fields_pt2 in python

 This will produce the final cleaned dataset!